 Bending and reaching can make you tired quickly.

 - Use long-handled grabbers or other tools to reach items on a high shelf or to pick up things off the floor.

-- Sit on a shower chair or stool while you bathe.
-Also sit down while you shave or put on makeup.
+- Sit on a shower chair or stool while you bathe and dry off.